2014 Annual Report

 - The New Jersey State League of Municipalities is dedicated to environmentally and socially responsible operations.
 We print on Sappi McCoy Gloss 100lb Text (cover) and Sappi Flo Gloss 70lb Text, industry leading environmentally responsible papers.
 McCoy and Flo contain 10 percent post consumer waste and FSC chain of custody certification.

-As always, we welcome your calls, ideas, and articles for our premier publication.
+As always, we welcome your calls, ideas and articles for our premier publication.
 Contact the magazine’s Managing Editor Kyra Duran at (609) 695-3481 ext.
-123 or NJM@njslom.com to contribute an article or to learn more about our premier publication.
+123 or NJM@njslom.com to contribute an article or to learn more.

 TRAINING AND IN-SERVICE PROGRAMS